 Websites that must comply with Section 508 should conform to WCAG 2.0 Level AA.

-As lawmakers push for a more inclusive internet for everyone, ADA compliance is a must for business websites.
+As lawmakers rally for a more inclusive internet for everyone, ADA compliance is a must for business websites.

-Even if you're a small to mid-sized company, ADA compliance should be a priority to avoid lawsuits.
+Even if you're a small to mid-sized company, ADA compliance should be a priority.

 Who enforces ADA compliance for websites?